Denny Walling: Houston

 After being traded to the Astros, Walling was assigned to Class-AAA Charleston Charlies.
 He played 29 games for Charleston and batted .348.
 It would be the last time Walling played in the minor leagues for over a decade.
 He was once again promoted to the majors in September, this time playing in six games, going 6-for-21 (.286 average) with 6 RBI.

 In 1978, Walling was the closest thing the Astros had to a regular left fielder, playing 49 games there, more than anyone else on the team.
 However, even then, he made more appearances as a pinch hitter than in the field, as he played only 55 of his 120 games as an outfielder.
 The Astrodome was a notoriously difficult place to be a batter, but Walling managed to be about an average major league hitter, posting an OPS+ of exactly 100.
 Overall, Walling batted .251 for the Astros, with 36 RBI.

 Over the next ten seasons, Walling played much the same role on the Astros, generally playing only against right-handed pitchers.
 For his career, Walling batted seven times as often against righties as against left-handed pitchers, prompted perhaps by his significantly lower batting average (.276 vs. righties, .236 vs. lefties) and slugging percentage (.399, .330).
 Statistically, his best year was 1986, when he set career highs in several categories, most notably in home runs (13) and RBI (58) while batting .312 in 130 games.

 During this time, he shifted all over the field, playing good chunks of time at first base in 1980, 1981 and 1983, while playing mostly third base from 1984 until 1988, when he was traded to the St. Louis Cardinals on August 31 for pitcher Bob Forsch.

-In Game 2 of the 1981 National League Division Series, Walling hit a walk-off single against the Dodgers.
+In Game 3 of the 1980 National League Championship Series, Walling hit a ball that was caught by the left fielder in a tie game of the 9th inning that gave the runner at third base (Joe Morgan had hit a triple before being replaced by a pinch runner) enough room to score to win the game.
+It was the first walk-off postseason hit in Astros history.
+In Game 2 of the 1981 National League Division Series, Walling hit a walk-off single against the Dodgers, which was just the second walk-off postseason hit for the Astros in their history.
+It would be their last walk-off win until 1998.